audreymateke/se-assignment-5-audreymateke/README.md

    -Installation:

-      Once the download is complete, open the downloaded file.
+      -Once the download is complete, open the downloaded file.

-     Accept the license agreement.
+      -Accept the license agreement.

-     Select the drive location where you want to install Visual Studio Code.
+       -Select the drive location where you want to install Visual Studio Code.
+    -Run the Installer:
+       -  Locate the downloaded file (usually in your Downloads folder).
+      -   Double-click the installer to run it.
+      -   Follow the on-screen prompts to complete the installation.
+       -   Optionally, check the box to add VS Code to your PATH for easier command-line access.
+       - Complete Installation: After installation, launch Visual Studio Code from the Start Menu or desktop shortcut.

+  -Prerequisites:

+     -Windows 11 operating system
+    -Internet connection to download the installer

 2. First-time Setup: